 Teaching Awards

-Teaching awards at the University of Virginia annually recognize the most dedicated, passionate, creative, and equity-minded instructors who significantly and meaningfully contribute to the University’s teaching mission.
+Teaching awards at the University of Virginia annually recognize the most dedicated, passionate, creative, and supportive instructors who significantly and meaningfully contribute to the University’s teaching mission.

 Qualifications